joealden/corum-client/README.md

 In the case of a forum site, this means that it is solely up to the users of the forum as a collective to decide what content belongs on it.
 Corum will be designed and developed from the ground up to strictly follow this principle.

-Just like in a real democracy, the users will be given one vote each on every post, and each vote will be treated equally.
+Users will be given one vote each on every post, and each vote will be treated equally.
 Up until now, this sounds very similar to [Reddit](https://www.reddit.com/).
 The way that Corum differentiates itself from existing solutions like Reddit is by making the vote that users are given actually mean something.
 If users generally vote positively on a post, then the post will remain.